Measuring Temperature, Relative Humidity & Dewpoint

 Whilst the parameters discussed above will always be relevant to the application of a coating, some users may only be interested in knowing the value of one or two of these parameters.

-As discussed earlier in the manual, the two key climatic parameters for most coatings inspectors are delta T (TΔ) and relative humidity (RH) as these are the two values that are typically quoted on a coating’s datasheet.
+As discussed earlier,the two key climatic parameters for most coatings inspectors are delta T (TΔ) and relative humidity (RH) as these are the two values that are typically quoted on a coating’s datasheet.
 For these users, the Elcometer 309 Delta T Hygrometer has been developed.